Oral History FAQ

-Any individual who was alive during 2008 may submit a story.
-Whether you volunteered on the Obama campaign or observed from afar, whether you voted for the first time, or the fifth, our goal is to capture what it felt like to live through this historic election.
+Any individual who was alive during 2008 could submit a story.
+Whether you volunteered on the Obama campaign or observed from afar, whether you voted for the first time, or the fifth, our goal was to capture what it felt like to live through this historic election.

 Is the interview a video or audio recording?

-Both are acceptable.
-We will accept audio files with no video, but with the exception of ASL interviews, we will not accept video files without an audio track.
+We accepted both video and audio recordings.
+We accepted audio files with no video, but with the exception of ASL interviews, we did not accept video files without an audio track.